About the Authentication and Legalization Process

 Contact our friendly specialists for more information on how we can assist you with the authentication and legalization of your birth certificate and other documents.
 Call us toll-free at 1-888-433-1011 or send us an online enquiry.

-If you use IDC to authenticate and legalize your birth certificate, we can have your document processed in as little as a few days.
-On average, we process documents in 3 - 5 days.
-Our experts also work with you to ensure that everything is in order before your certificate is processed, so that your document is processed correctly the first time.
+If you use IDC to authenticate and legalize your birth certificate, we will save you mailing time and our experts work with you to ensure that everything is in order before your certificate is processed, so that your document is processed correctly the first time.
 Contact one of our friendly specialists to get more information on how long the authentication and legalization of your birth certificate is likely to take.

 There are three steps to authenticate and legalize a Canadian birth certificate.
 These steps are document preparation, document authentication, and document legalization.
 Click on each of these steps to get more detailed information.